numcommand/num/doc/tutorial.md

 # Tutorial

+## Quick start

+Tell Num what you want to calculate and an input file:

+    $ num sum data.txt
+    45

+You can pipe data:

+    $ echo "1 2 3 4 5 6 7 8 9" | num sum
+    45

+You can use AWK variables:

+    $ AWK="/bin/mawk" FS="," OFS="," OFMT="%.0f" num records data.csv > rounded.csv

+See the complete list of [functions](functions.md).

+## Example data

-This tutorial will use this example file:
+The rest of this tutorial will use this example data file:

     $ cat data.txt
     1 2 3